KimbaWLion/DiscordBaseballBot/README.md

 # How to use
 1. [Create a discord bot and add it to your server](https://github.com/reactiflux/discord-irc/wiki/Creating-a-discord-bot-&-getting-a-token)
-2. Edit settings.json to have the tokens/ids/team codes you desire (Lookup the TEAM_ABBREV and TEAM_CODE values for your preferred team in the table below)
+2. Edit settings.json to have the tokens/ids/team codes you desire (Lookup the TEAM_ABBREV and TEAM_CODE values for your preferred team in the table below).
 3. Create a blank file BaseballConsumer/logs/game_thread.now
-4. in BaseballConsumer/BaseballConsumer.py, change line 27 to the path of the game_thread.now file.  (i.e. 'C:\Users...\game_thread.now')
-5. Make sure to download discord.py, aiohttp.py, asyncio.py, bs4 packages
+4. Make sure to download discord.py, aiohttp.py, asyncio.py, bs4 packages
-6. Make sure you are running a python interpretter version 3.5+.
+5. Make sure you are running a python interpretter version 3.5+.
 If you're not, [asyncio will not work](https://stackoverflow.com/questions/43948454/python-invalid-syntax-with-async-def).
 (If you are running on a mac and python 3.6+, you need to install the certificates.
 Follow the instructions [here](https://github.com/Rapptz/discord.py/issues/423))
-7. run MainEntryBot.py the day of the game
+6. run MainEntryBot.py the day of the game
-8. When game is finished, wait until the next day and run MainEntryBot.py again
+7. When game is finished, wait until the next day and run MainEntryBot.py again

 # Team code and abbreviation table
 |     TEAM     | TEAM_ABBREV | TEAM_CODE |